 - 8.1.
-Fees for new students commencing a programme during the forthcoming/current academic year can be found on the University's fees schedule, along with those of continuing postgraduate research students.
-Fees for continuing taught students can be found by referring to the schedule that corresponds to the year of their commencement of studies. - 8.2.
-All fees are rounded up to the nearest whole pound, therefore, where part-time fees are calculated on a pro rata basis, the total fee may vary slightly from the equivalent full time fee.
+Fee amounts are published on the University's fees schedule. - 8.2.
+All fees are rounded up to the nearest whole pound, therefore, where part-time fees are calculated on a pro rata basis, the total fee may vary slightly from the equivalent full time fee. - 8.3.

-- 8.3.
 Tuition fee amounts may differ between programmes at the same level, and a student will be charged the fee appropriate to the programme on which they are registered.
 In the case of students transferring from one programme to another during the academic year, where the fees charged for the second programme are different to the fee charged for the first, the student would be required to pay the fee appropriate to the new programme.
 In such cases, students will either be required to pay the difference, or may be entitled to a refund, depending on any outstanding charges due for the original programme. - 8.4.
-No variation on these fees will be allowed without written confirmation from the University. - 8.5.
+No variation on these fees will be allowed without written confirmation from the University.

+8.5.
 Programme Fees